fondlez/UnicodeFont/README.md

 If you are interesting in writting in chinese, russian etc, download Locale Emulator and run Wow.exe with it. https://github.com/xupefei/Locale-Emulator

-This version of UnicodeFont is made to work with vanilla.
-If you want to use it for TBC/WOTLK, do the following changes:
+This version of UnicodeFont is made to work with TBC.

-For TBC, open UnicodeFont.toc and change the following: Interface: 11200 to Interface: 20400

-For WOTLK, open UnicodeFont.toc and change the following: Interface: 11200 to Interface: 30300

 ### Setup
  1. Press the green code button and click download zip